 After publishing my newsletter discussion on recession signs, I thought I'd write more broadly about the topic in this post.
 Then I can update the post as time passes with the latest signs.

-1) The Yield Curve Has Flattened
+1) The Yield Curve Is Extremely Inverted

 In a healthy economy full of optimism, the yield curve is upward sloping due to the time value of money.
 A dollar today is worth more than a dollar in the future due to inflation.
 However, if you are pessimistic about the future, you tend to not invest in the future.
 Instead, you hoard cash and buy shorter duration Treasuries and other assets.